hRun/TA_cryptosuite/README.md

 * Implement possibility for SHA3 hashing of fields/events
 * Implement PKCS#1 v2 support
 * Only allow keys/salts in lib directory
-* Remove keyencryption parameter from crypt command and replace by automatic detection
 * Test with Splunk 7.x
 * Potentially implement support for wildcards for field names